Lightnet/project-phaser3-prototype/README.md

 # Created by: Lightnet

+# License: MIT

+# Notes:
+ * Some files are from Phaser 3.3.0 Github Examples for testing.

 # Information:
   Simple prototype for running Phaser 3.3.0 on Lance-gg 2.0.5 multiplayer.
 Just add simple render and not add and remove object yet.

 # Packages /Programs:
  * Nodejs 8.11.1 (run server)